API Docs/Agentic Prompt

 ```

-## CSV output schema
+## Parquet output schema

-- `npi` — provider NPI (10-digit)
+- `npi` — provider NPI (int)

-- `provider_name`
+- `provider_name` — provider individual name

-- `billing_code` — CPT/HCPCS
+- `billing_code` — CPT/HCPCS code

 - `billing_class``professional` or `institutional`